rolandshoemaker/acme-ip-validation/draft-ietf-acme-ip.md

 # IP Identifier

-ACME {{I-D.ietf-acme-acme}} only defines the identifier type "dns" which is used to refer to fully qualified domain names.
-If a ACME server wishes to request proof that a user controls a IPv4 or IPv6 identifier it may create an authorization with the type "ip".
-The value field of the identifier must contain the textual form of the address as defined for IPv4 in RFC 1123 {{RFC1123}}
-Section 2.1 and for IPv6 in RFC 5952 {{RFC5252}}.
+ACME only defines the identifier type "dns" which is used to refer to fully qualified domain names.
+If a ACME server wishes to request proof that a user controls a IPv4 or IPv6 identifier it MUST create an authorization with the identifier type "ip".
+The value field of the identifier MUST contain the textual form of the address as defined for IPv4 in RFC 1123 {{RFC1123}} Section 2.1 and for IPv6 in RFC 4291 {{RFC4291}} Section 2.2.

 # Identifier Validation Challenges

-When creating an authorization for a IP identifier the following challenge types may be used to perform validation.
+When creating an authorization for a identifier with the type "ip" the following challenge types may be used to perform validation.

 ## Reverse DNS

-With Reverse DNS validation the client proves control of an IP address by provisioning a TXT resource record containing a designated value for a specific validation domain name.
+With Reverse DNS validation the client proves control of an IP address by provisioning a TXT resource record containing a designated value for a specific validation domain name constructed using the value of the PTR record for the reverse mapping of the address.

 type (required, string):
-: The string "reverse-dns-01"
+: The string "reverse-dns-01".

 token (required, string):
 : A random value that uniquely identifies the challenge.
 This value MUST have at least 128 bits of entropy, in order to prevent an attacker from guessing it.
-It MUST NOT contain any characters outside the base64url alphabet, including padding characters ("=").
+It MUST NOT contain any characters outside the base64url {{!RFC4648}} alphabet, including padding characters ("=").

 ~~~~~~~~~~
 GET /acme/authz/1234/2 HTTP/1.1